ethz-asl/lcd/python/README.md

 The checkpoint for 30 epoches is stored in `logs`.

-## Visualization
-See `examples/Visualization.ipynb`.

 ## Notebooks
-Notebooks provide better comprehension of the codes.
+Notebooks provide better comprehension of the codes as well as some visualizations.
 One can check them in `examples`.